Who is eligible for a booster jab in Northern Ireland and how can you get one?

-Who is eligible for a Covid booster in Northern Ireland, how can you get a booster jab and where can you get one?
+How to get a Covid Booster Northern Ireland: Who is eligible for a booster jab and where can you get one?

 With booster jabs starting to be rolled out across Northern Ireland, who is eligible and how do you access a jab?